Oliver1703dk/flood_detection_system/README.md

 ### Distributed Inference (Pi ↔ Jetson)

 The Pi can now offload heavy computer vision or LLM inference tasks to a Jetson over MQTT.
+The Jetson also hosts the MQTT broker (typically Mosquitto), so both Pis set `MQTT_BROKER_URL` to the Jetson's IP or hostname.
 Key settings live near the bottom of `config.py`:

 - `INFERENCE_ROUTING` controls which FSM states run locally (`S0`, `S5`) and which trigger remote execution (default for `S1`–`S3`).
 - `LOCAL_YOLO_TIER` defines the heaviest YOLO model tier that remains on the Pi (`"nano"` by default).
 Larger tiers automatically route to the Jetson even if the FSM state is local.